Jonathan-Cao/DareToWinWebapp/README.md

 6. Navigate to http://localhost:5000/index in your web browser of choice

 NOTE: In the current build, the first user to register will have access to admin privileges

+## Credits
+The code for this webapp is based on the <a href="https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world">Flask Tutorial by Miguel Grinberg</a>